 Skills We Teach:

-Solving design challenges and creating experimental procedures • Collecting data accurately • Graphing data • Using technology to communicate knowledge • Working together
+Solving design challenges and creating experimental procedures • Collecting data accurately • Graphing data • Using technology to communicate knowledge • Audience presentation • Collaboration

 How can we combine what we know and what we are learning to create our own Spanish-speaking community?

-Greetings and introductions • Hispanic Heritage Month • Simple descriptions • Classroom communication • Basic idiomatic expressions • Introduction to geography of the Spanish-speaking world • Day of the Dead • Hobbies and free time activities • Calendar • Family • Likes and dislikes
+Topics of Study: Greetings and introductions • Hispanic Heritage Month • Simple descriptions • Classroom communication • Basic idiomatic expressions • Introduction to geography of the Spanish-speaking world • Day of the Dead • Hobbies and free time activities • Calendar • Family • Clothing and fashion • Likes and dislikes • Connections to Latin • Long-form passage reading and presentation

-Asking and responding to questions • Taking positive risks in communication amongst peers • Forming complete sentences from phrases and prior knowledge • Listening, reading, writing, and presenting in Spanish • Comparing likes and dislikes • Use of technology to introduce typing with Spanish keyboard
+Skills We Teach: Asking and responding to questions • Taking positive risks in communication amongst peers • Forming complete sentences from phrases and prior knowledge • Listening, reading, writing, and presenting in Spanish • Comparing likes and dislikes • Use of technology to introduce typing with Spanish keyboard • Total physical response

 At Nashoba Brooks School, educational technology is meaningfully integrated into all content areas to enhance student learning.

-Managing a personal device independently • Expanding on problem-solving skills • Using technology-related vocabulary • Using G Suite for Education across content areas • Exploring the basic functions of spreadsheets • Expanding upon computer skills and troubleshooting • Keyboarding • Creating multimedia presentations • Creating animations • Increasing independence and complexity with block-based coding • Using CAD software to create 3D prints
+Skills We Teach: Managing a personal device independently • Expanding on problem-solving skills • Using technology-related vocabulary • Using G Suite for Education across content areas • Exploring the basic functions of spreadsheets • Expanding upon computer skills and troubleshooting • Keyboarding • Creating multimedia presentations • Creating animations • Increasing independence and complexity with block-based coding • Using CAD software for fabrication

 How does drama help us with self-esteem, confidence, and communication?